 In order to get the most from rechargeable batteries, they must be properly charged after each discharge.
 This requirement is especially important for lead acid (flooded cell, AGM, Gel) chemistry batteries.
 We explain the science behind this below.

-In all types of battery chemistry, the electron flow that makes up the charge or discharge current is actually one of the components (‘ingredients’) of the electro-chemical reactions that occur in the cells.
+In all types of battery chemistries, the electron flow that makes up the charge or discharge current is actually one of the components (‘ingredients’) of the electro-chemical reactions that occur in the cells.
 Once we recognize this, it is quite easy to understand why one must return to the battery the same amount of charge (# of electrons, Amp-hrs) that was taken out during the previous discharge event.

 Consider the chemical reaction that occurs in a lead acid cell, shown in a simplified manner below, where Pb is lead, H2SO4 is the electrolyte, PbO is lead oxide and PbSO4 is lead sulfate.